AnerayeVijay/customer-slab-discount/README.md

 Running the Applications

 - Open the project in IntelliJ IDEA
-Run BillingTest to execute all tests
+Run BillingTest to see the result

 ```kotlin
   ./gradlew build